dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version, 3.0.3 fixes some minor issues and includes a design improvement in the `[wallets_transactions]` UI.
+Version, 3.1.1 fixes an SQL bug in 3.1.0 that prevented the old transaction aggregation code from executing when the DB prefix was not `wp_`..

 == Donating ==